zsteinkamp/m4l-Knobbler4/README.md

 ### Steps

-1. Download the .zip file from the latest [release](https://github.com/zsteinkamp/m4l-Knobbler4/releases).
+1. Download the .zip file from the latest [release](https://github.com/zsteinkamp/m4l-Knobbler4/releases)
-1. Unzip the file.
+1. Unzip the file
-1. Drag the `Knobbler4.amxd` file to Live's User Library and add it to a MIDI/Instrument track in your Live Set.
+1. Drag the `Knobbler4.amxd` file to Live's User Library
+1. Add Knobbler4 to a MIDI/Instrument track in your Live Set
 1. Copy the `Knobbler4.tosc` file to your iPad (e.g. with AirDrop)
-1. Configure TouchOSC on the iPad to talk OSC to your computer.
+1. Configure TouchOSC on the iPad to talk OSC to your computer
    - Click the Chain icon in the toolbar
    - Select "OSC" in the left-side menu
    - Click "Browse" under Connection 1